Narrabundah stormwater improvements

 The ACT Government is improving capacity in the ACT's stormwater network to make it safer for Canberrans and more friendly for the environment.

 Following flood modelling undertaken for the whole of Narrabundah in 2019 a number of priority upgrades were identified.
-Upgrades along McKinlay Street were completed in early 2023 with the following 3 projects continuing:
+Upgrades along McKinlay Street in the open space at Sprent Park were completed in early 2023.
+The following 2 projects are continuing:

 Narrabundah playing fields retarding basin